 Hi everybody, today I’m gonna show you remote password cracking with Brutus.
 For the newbies, script kiddie is a person with little knowledge of hacking or any programming languages and instead searches for automatic tools to hack the computers.
-In this scenario, script kiddie is using a Windows XP machine and two tools Zenmap and Brutus avilable for free to download.
+In this scenario, script kiddie is using a Windows XP machine and two tools Zenmap and Brutus available for free to download.
 As you will see, Zenmap is used for scanning for any open ports of live machines and Brutus is a password cracker.

 Imagine I am the script kiddie, I first find out my own computer’s ip address by typing the command “ipconfig” in the command line.

 The ip address of my system happens to be 10.10.10.1.
 I decide to scan the following range of ip addresses to look for any live hosts.
-In the target option, I specify ip address as 10.10.10.2-10 and I choose profile as intense scan to get maximum information about the target.
+In the target option, I specify IP address as 10.10.10.2-10 and I choose profile as intense scan to get maximum information about the target.
 After performing the scan, the results show that only one system 10.10.10.3 is alive.

-The scan also shows that the victim machine which is live is running a ftp server and its operating system is Windows XP.
+The scan also shows that the victim machine which is LIVE is running a ftp server and its operating system is Windows XP.

 I decide to use Brutus to crack the remote FTP password.
-Brutus has both dictionary and bruteforce attack options.
-I decide to choose dictionary attack since it is faster than bruteforcing.
-Brutus comes with a built in username(users.txt) and password list(pass.txt).As the victim machine is running Windows xp which comes with a default administrator account, I decide to add “administrator” to the users.txt file.
+Brutus has both dictionary and brute force attack options.
+I decide to choose dictionary attack since it is faster than brute forcing.
+Brutus comes with a built in username(users.txt) and password list(pass.txt).As the victim machine is running Windows XP which comes with a default administrator account, I decide to add “administrator” to the users.txt file.

 I choose type as FTP since I am about to crack a FTP server.

 Then I select the file pass.txt containing some common passwords and just hope to crack the password.

 Then after starting the cracker, Brutus runs and gives one positive authentication result.

 Username : administrator